albill/albill.github.com/_posts/2009-03-16-douglas-rushkoff-on-the-economy-let-it-die.markdown

 ---
+author: admin
+date: '2009-03-16 20:14:59'
 layout: post
+slug: douglas-rushkoff-on-the-economy-let-it-die
+status: publish
-title: "Douglas Rushkoff on the economy: Let it die"
+title: 'Douglas Rushkoff on the economy: Let it die'
-published: true
-meta:
-  ljID: "3495"
-tags:
+wordpress_id: '2707'
+categories:
 - Daily Life
 - Society
-type: post
-status: publish
 ---
 Douglas Rushkoff, author of many fine books that I have enjoyed, has an article <a href="http://www.arthurmag.com/2009/03/16/let-it-die-rushkoff-on-the-economy/">available</a> through Arthur Magazine.
 In this piece, Rushkoff argues that the current economic troubles should be allowed to run their course because our economy is nothing but a ponzi scheme that has been going on for 500 years:
 <blockquote>"So what went wrong?
 Nothing.
 The system worked exactly as it was supposed to.
 The problem was that after America’s post WWII expansion, there was really no longer any real growth area in the economy from which to extract wealth.
 We were producing and consuming about as much as we could.
 Almost no commercial activity was occurring outside the corporate system.
 There was no room left to grow.
 Sure, outsourcing, lay-offs, and technology created some efficiencies, but wars, rising costs of health care, and exchange rates essentially offset any gains.